ivandjukic123/Angular-apps/README.md

 # Angular apps

 There are several angular apps.
-This projects includes:
+These projects include:
 * API responses
 * RxJs
 * Bootstrap/NgBootstrap